Xerby/PropLoad/README.md

 with all properties at once.
 Alternatively, you can access properties one at a time using methods like `get(String name)` or get typed values using `getAsInt`, `getAsDouble`, and `getAsBoolean` methods.

+You can find much more detailed information in the file [Tutorial.md](doc/tutorial.md).